 What's your favorite taco?
 What will you make for your next Taco Tuesday?

 Grill your chicken, about 9-10 minutes, flipping halfway or until 165°F internally.
-Grill the corn. have the sauce for it prepared.

 Now fill your taco with the chicken, corn (and some extra sauce) pickled red onions, cilantro, some extra cheese, or whatever else you like.